uPortal-Attic/uportal-home/docs/widget-launch-button.md

 # Launch button purpose

-The launch button label on a MyUW widget should concisely reflect the action a user should expect to take place upon clicking.
+The launch button label on a widget should concisely reflect the action a user should expect to take place upon clicking.
 For example, clicking on the main button of a widget could:

 * View a full list of “To-Dos” or a full checklist
-* Launch an application within MyUW
+* Launch an application within the portal
-* Launch an application outside of MyUW, or
+* Launch an application outside of the portal, or
-* Launch a website outside of MyUW
+* Launch a website outside of the portal

 ## The launch-button directive